-Compliance Extension for Equipment Manufacturer or Installer Delays – A fleet owner who has purchased new equipment (including VDECS) or vehicles in order to comply with this regulation, will be excused from immediate compliance if the new equipment or vehicles have not been received due to manufacturing or installer delays as long as all the conditions below are met:
+Compliance Flexibility for Equipment Manufacturer or Installer Delays – A fleet owner who has purchased new equipment (including VDECS) or vehicles in order to comply with this regulation will be allowed to include the new vehicle in and remove the vehicle they plan to retire from their fleet average calculation, as well as continue operation of the vehicle they plan to retire, even if the vehicle does not meet the Tier phase-out requirements in section 2449.1(c), if the new equipment or vehicles have not been received due to manufacturing or installer delays and all the conditions below are met:

-The equipment or vehicle was purchased, or the fleet owner and seller had entered into contractual agreement for the purchase, at least two months prior to the required compliance date, or – for a VDECS purchased to replace a failed or damaged VDECS – the fleet owner and seller had entered into contractual agreement for the purchase within 60 days of the VDECS failure.
+The equipment or vehicle was purchased, or the fleet owner and seller had entered into contractual agreement for the purchase, at least 2 months prior to the required compliance date, or – for a VDECS purchased to replace a failed or damaged VDECS – the fleet owner and seller had entered into contractual agreement for the purchase within 60 days of the VDECS failure.

-Proof of purchase, such as a purchase order or signed contract for the sale, including engine specifications for each applicable piece of equipment, must be maintained by the fleet owner and provided to an agent or employee of ARB upon request.
+Proof of purchase, such as a purchase order or signed contract for the sale, including engine specifications for each applicable piece of equipment or vehicle, must be maintained by the fleet owner and provided to an agent or employee of CARB upon request.

-The new equipment or vehicles are immediately placed into operation upon receipt.
+The new equipment or vehicles are immediately placed into operation upon receipt, and any replaced vehicles are removed from service within 30 days.

 Documentation from the manufacturer or the installer that there is a delay, such that the equipment or vehicle will be received or installed after the compliance date.

+The fleet owner must maintain proof of the date that the new vehicles were placed into service and proof of the date that any replaced vehicles were removed from service, and provide that proof to CARB upon request.

-Exemption for Permanent and Year-by-year Low-Use Vehicles – Permanently designated and year-by-year low-use vehicles are exempt from the performance requirements in sections 2449(d)(3) through 2449(d)(5) and 2449(d)(7) through 2449(d)(9), 2449.1, and 2449.2(d), but still must meet the idling limits in section 2449(d)(2) and be labeled and reported in accordance with sections 2449(f) and (g).
+Exemption for Permanent and Year-by-year Low-Use Vehicles – Permanently designated and year-by-year low-use vehicles are exempt from the performance requirements in sections 2449(d)(3) through 2449(d)(5) and 2449(d)(7) through 2449(d)(9), 2449.1, and 2449.2(d), but still must meet the idling limits in section 2449(d)(2), be labeled and reported in accordance with sections 2449(f) and (g), and meet the Tier phase-out requirements in section 2449.1(c)(4).
 Permanent and year-by-year low-use vehicles need not be included when calculating fleet average indices or target rates, when determining fleet size, or when calculating the required hp for the BACT requirements in section 2449.1(b).
+The year-by-year low-use option sunsets on January 1, 2024, meaning no vehicle will be considered a year-by-year low-use vehicle on or after January 1, 2024.

 Vehicles that formerly met the permanent low-use vehicle definition, but whose use increases to 200 hours per year or greater must meet the adding vehicles requirements in section 2449(d)(6) and be included in the fleet average calculation by the next compliance date.
 For example, a formerly designated permanent low-use engine that exceeds 200 hours per year between January 1, 2015 and December 31, 2015 must be included in the fleet average indices and target rates reported in 2016, and must also meet the adding vehicle requirements for that year.
 Vehicles that formerly met the year-by-year low-use vehicle definition, but whose use increases to 200 hours per year or greater do not have to meet the adding vehicles requirements in section 2449(d)(6), but must be included in the fleet average calculations by the next compliance date.